"Those Who Humble Themselves Will Be Exalted"

 Overall, WHEN THE GAME STANDS TALL is a movie that bucks against a culture that’s all about glorifying one’s ego and seeking personal pleasure.
 Instead of pursuing individual accomplishments and individual fame, the movie promotes an ideal of pursing the exaltation of others.
 It overtly highlights Matthew 23:12 (“Those who exalt themselves will be humbled, but those who humble themselves will be exalted”) as an example for living.
 WHEN THE GAME STANDS TALL is a moving story for families with older children and teenagers that inspires love and humility.

+WHEN THE GAME STANDS TALL tells the story of a high school football team that has kept up a 151 game winning streak under coach Bob Ladouceur.
+Coach Bob has a heart attack.
+Then, one of the students is tragically killed on the street.
+As the team struggles to continue, they end up losing their first game in years, breaking the streak.
+It takes Coach Bob everything he knows and believes to inspire faith, values and integrity into his students to make them a winning team again.
 The acting in WHEN THE GAME STANDS TALL is top notch.
 Many of the young men who star in the movie are sure to have bright futures.
 The story is both compelling and realistic, though the first half starts off weak and disjointed.
 Overall, WHEN THE GAME STANDS TALL is a movie that goes against a culture that is all about personal fulfillment.
 It overtly highlights Christian, biblical principles to instill humility and love for one another.
 WHEN THE GAME STANDS TALL is a moving story that will inspire families with older children and teenagers.